guomengtao/learngit/readme.md

  - if some files build in one branch,it is can't show when you change to another branch
  - so you need let the files toggle ,if you want to see it in any place
+ - return go the new ask branch to working